 THE BEAUTY OF SWELLING CANVAS is seen in this striking photograph.
 It was taken in 1933 from the lee side of the Herzogin Cecilie, through the perfect arch of the foresail.
 One of the largest vessels in the Mariehamn grain fleet, the Herzogin Cecilie, 3,111 tons gross, went ashore near Salcombe (Devon) in April 1936.

-The Herzogin Cecilie is also featured in an article in part 4.
+The Herzogin Cecilie is also featured in the chapter

 FLYING THE FINNISH FLAG, a blue cross of a white ground, the Archibald Russell makes the journey to Australia in ballast.
 A steel four-masted barque of 2,354 tons gross, she was built at Greenock in 1905.
 She has a length of 291 ft 4 in, a beam of 42 ft 11 in, and a depth of 24 feet.